Mr Mark Harris

 "The facilities at Spire Southampton are first class with a lovely environment to work in and care for patients.
 I particularly enjoy the dynamic 'can do' attitude that pervades the organisation."

-Mark Harris studied medicine at the University of Bristol and continued his basic surgical training in the South West.
-During his time in Taunton, he developed his interest in urology and spent a period of time researching the psychological effects of prostate cancer investigation.
-Other issues regarding potential improvements to the prostate diagnostic pathway emerged and continue to influence his practice.
-He was then appointed to the Wessex urology specialist training scheme until his appointment as a locum consultant in Southampton in 2012 and then his subsequent substantive post in 2013.
+I studied medicine at the University of Bristol and continued my basic surgical training in the South West.
+During my time in Taunton, I developed my interest in urology and spent a period of time researching the psychological effects of prostate cancer investigation.
+Other issues regarding potential improvements to the prostate diagnostic pathway emerged and continue to influence my practice.
+I was then appointed to the Wessex urology specialist training scheme until my appointment as a locum consultant in Southampton in 2012 and then my subsequent substantive post in 2013.

-As recent BAUS endourology committee member, Mr Harris was honoured to be involved in national audits and trial design, designing the content of training meetings and representing members.
-As part of his endourology practice, he works with colleagues providing the stone and laparoscopic (keyhole) kidney service in Southampton.
+As recent BAUS endourology committee member, I was honoured to be involved in national audits and trial design, designing the content of training meetings and representing members.
+As part of my endourology practice, I work with colleagues providing the stone and laparoscopic (keyhole) kidney service in Southampton.

 Some of the principal treatments carried out by Mr Mark Harris at Spire include: